-Now, I have a list of what I should buy at Walmart and what items I should buy anywhere.
+Now, I have a list of what I should buy at Aldi and what items I should buy elsewhere.
 I also used these prices to create a stock-up list of the best prices for each item – so you can watch for sales at any store to beat those every day prices.

-If you are going to mainly shop at one store, I still can’t believe I am saying this – make it Walmart.
+If you are going to mainly shop at one store – make it Aldi.

 I will also be using the store apps more regularly to check prices.
 That is incredibly helpful and convenient!
 I’ve already done it a couple times in the aisle of Kroger to compare prices at Walmart to see which if I should buy it at Kroger or wait until Walmart.
 It’s gone both ways but sometimes the price difference is quite substantial!